-- Assertion failed - Discriminator failed - O Required occurrence not found O No choice alternative successfully parsed O Character set decoding fail and a start read like an extension of the set o - Character set decoding failure and dfdl:encodingErrorPolicy is 'error' - Unparse Errors - Truncation scenarios where truncation is being disallowed - Rounding error rounding needed but not allowed.
+- Required occurrence not found - No choice alternative successfully parsed. - Character set decoding failure and dfdl:encodingErrorPolicy is 'error' - Unparse Errors - o Truncation scenarios where truncation is being disallowed - o Rounding error rounding needed but not allowed.
 (Unparsing) - No choice alternative successfully unparsed. - Character set encoding failure and dfdl:encodingErrorPolicy is 'error' - Implementation-defined Limit Errors Implementations can have fixed or adjustable limits that some formats and some data may exceed at processing time.
-This specification does not further specify what these errors are, but some possible examples are: - Data longer than allowed for representation of a given data type - Example: exceed maximum length of representation of xs:decimal when Custous what we the limiting foots? dfdl:representation is "text". - Expression references too far back into infoset (parsing) - Expression references too far forward into infoset (unparsing) - Number of array elements exceeds limit. - Regular expression exceeds time limit
+This specification does not further specify what these errors are, but some possible examples are: - Data longer than allowed for representation of a given data type - Example: exceed maximum length of representation of xs:decimal when dfdl:representation is "text". - Expression references too far back into infoset (parsing) - Expression references too far forward into infoset (unparsing) - Number of array elements exceeds limit. - Regular expression exceeds time limit